nsbarr/self-therapy/content/posts/ifs.md

 Even though I concluded these feelings were coming from another part, the question was incredibly perceptive.
 It was the kind of connection that only a very engaged therapist or close friend would be in a position to make.

-In combination, the benefits of the Practice Partner increase the likelihood of an individual establishing and maintainting a self-therapy practice.
+These are promising early results.
+If these benefits hold for most new users, I expect the Practice Partner will increase the likelihood of an individual establishing and maintainting a self-therapy practice.
 From there, the practice itself will open doors to healing, transformation, and self-discovery.

 That has been the case for me.